-Injuries that are caused by drinking, such as burns, vehicle accidents, or falls.
+- Injuries that are caused by drinking, such as burns, vehicle accidents, or falls.

-Miscarriage or Fetal Alcohol Syndrome in pregnant women.
+- Miscarriage or Fetal Alcohol Syndrome in pregnant women.

-Unprotected sex or sex with multiple partners after drinking.
+- Unprotected sex or sex with multiple partners after drinking.

-Hospitalization for alcohol poisoning.
+- Hospitalization for alcohol poisoning.

-These are indications that their drinking is getting out of their control, and are likely unable to quit drinking on their own.
+These are indications that their drinking is getting out of their control, and they are likely unable to quit drinking on their own.
 If you or someone you know is experiencing more frequent alcohol-related accidents, consider reaching out to an addiction specialist for information about getting help.

 Long-Term Health Risks